Clathrate hydrate: Structure

+At pressures above roughly 1–2 GPa, clathrate cage structures collapse into denser "filled ice" phases, in which guest molecules occupy channels within a distorted ice lattice rather than discrete cages.
+Methane hydrate, for example, transforms above 2 GPa into an orthorhombic phase (MH-III) with a water framework resembling ice Ih, and Raman spectroscopy and ab initio simulations have shown that a further, denser filled-ice phase (MH-IV), based more closely on the ice Ih structure, forms near 40 GPa and remains stable to at least 150 GPa — the highest pressure at which any gas hydrate has been observed to persist.

 The molar fraction of water of most clathrate hydrates is 85%.
 Clathrate hydrates are derived from organic hydrogen-bonded frameworks.
 These frameworks are prepared from molecules that "self-associate" by multiple hydrogen-bonding interactions.
 Small molecules or gases (i.e. methane, carbon dioxide, hydrogen) can be encaged as a guest in hydrates.
 The ideal guest/host ratio for clathrate hydrates range from 0.8 to 0.9.
 The guest interaction with the host is limited to van der Waals forces.
 Certain exceptions exist in semiclathrates where guests incorporate into the host structure via hydrogen bonding with the host structure.
 Hydrates form often with partial guest filling and collapse in the absence of guests occupying the water cages.
 Like ice, clathrate hydrates are stable at low temperatures and high pressure and possess similar properties like electrical resistivity.
 Clathrate hydrates are naturally occurring and can be found in the permafrost and oceanic sediments.
 Hydrates can also be synthesized through seed crystallization or using amorphous precursors for nucleation.

-Portion of the lattice of the clathrate xenon-paraquinol.
+Portion of the lattice of the clathrate xenon-quinol.

 Clathrates have been explored for many applications including: gas storage, gas production, gas separation, desalination, thermoelectrics, photovoltaics, and batteries.